Pablo-Najera/cdmTools/README.md

 # cdmTools: Useful Tools for Cognitive Diagnosis Modeling
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-This is a beta version of the package.
-Please report any bugs at https://github.com/Pablo-Najera/cdmTools/issues.
 ## How to cite this package
 Nájera, P., Sorrel, M. A., & Abad, F. J. (2021). *cdmTools: Useful Tools for Cognitive Diagnosis Modeling*.
 R package version 0.2.0.
 Retrieved from https://github.com/Pablo-Najera/cdmTools.
 ## Features of the package